-- homework assistance
+- parenting skills, - homework assistance,

-- words of encouragement/support

-- limit setting

-- affection/hugging/praise
+- affection/hugging/praising,

-- family/child activities
+- family/child activities, and

 - other behaviors that the applicant identifies.

+Performance Measures

-Performance Measures.
-To assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants who receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
-Further, section 211(d) of the Second Chance Act on "Strategic performance outcomes" requires that applicants "identify specific performance outcomes related to the long-term goal of stabilizing communities by reducing recidivism (using a measure that is consistent with the research undertaken by [BJS] under [42 USC 17551(b)(6)] and reintegrating offenders into the community."
+To assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
 OJP will require any award recipient, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
-OJJDP will require award recipients to submit semiannual performance metrics of relevant data through the

-Data Reporting Tool (DCTAT) located at www.ojjdp-dctat.org/.
+OJJDP will require award recipients to submit semiannual performance metrics of relevant data through the Data Reporting Tool (DCTAT) located at www.ojjdp-dctat.org/.
 Performance measures for this solicitation are as follows: